ENGLISH

 Impact

 Children at Kingsfleet start learning Phonics from the first few week of Reception, this gives them the building blocks required for reading simple words and will enable them to start reading and spelling simple words quickly.
-Children continue to build on this throughout Reception and Year 1.
-In June 2022, 93% of pupils in Y1 met the requirements of the Phonics Screening Check.
+Children continue to build on this throughout their time in school.

 Reading